-Update, June 15: I have openings from 2:00 through 7:00 PM on Saturdays only.
+Update, September 10: I tutor on Saturdays only.
+I can accept one more student in the early afternoon, between 1:30 PM and 4:30 PM.
 I prefer sessions 90 minutes to 2 hours in length.
 Thanks. ---------- I'm a graduate of Berkeley (B.A., biochemistry) and Stanford (Ph.D., immunology).
 So, which side should I sit on at the Big Game?
 I currently work as a Core Faculty member and Research Scientist at a local university.
 I have been a college-level teaching assistant.
-I have tutored many students over the years, including my son, whois now in c... [more]
+I have tutored many st... [more]

 I am a professional research biologist, with several peer-reviewed publications and a biotechnology patent to my name.
 I hold a Bachelors' degree in Biochemistry from U.C.
 Berkeley, and a PhD in Immunology from Stanford.

 I have ten years of practical, hands-on computer programming experience through my work as a scientist.
 Python is my primary programming language.
 I have also programmed in Pascal and C. I can teach you the basics of computer programming, up to more complex subjects (object-oriented programming, classes, inheritance, duck typing, name spaces, etc.).
 I like to teach programming by doing it.
 We will work at your computer, not from a book.

 My Bachelors' degree training and my Ph.D. training each included course work in Genetics.
 I am the co-author of two peer-reviewed scientific articles which revealed novel information about the genetics of South American monkeys.
 I have tutored a college student who advertised for help with Biology, but who was actually taking a Genetics course (Biology 22 at West Valley Community College).
 Please see the favorable feedback in my profile by Steven V.